SWI-Prolog/swipl-devel/CMAKE.md

 ## Install location

-To install in a particular location, use `-DCMAKE_INSTALL_PREFIX:PATH=/path/to/install`.
-For example, this will build SWI to be installed in `/usr/local/swipl-git` and will not include the documentation (see below for other customization options):
+To install in a particular   location, use `-DCMAKE_INSTALL_PREFIX`.
+For example, this will build SWI to be installed in `/usr/local/swipl-git`:

-    cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr/local/swipl-git -DINSTALL_DOCUMENTATION=OFF ..
+    cmake -DCMAKE_INSTALL_PREFIX=/usr/local/swipl-git -G Ninja ..

-After `sudo make install`, SWI will be located in `/usr/local/swipl-git`.
-Next adapt environment variables `SWI_HOME_DIR` and `LD_LIBRARY_PATH` to point to the new compiled and installed SWI system:
+After    `sudo    ninja    install`,     `swipl`      will     be     in `/usr/local/swipl-git/bin/swipl`.

-    export SWI_HOME_DIR=/usr/local/swipl-git/lib/swipl/
-    export LD_LIBRARY_PATH=/usr/local/swipl-git/lib/swipl/lib/x86_64-linux/:$LD_LIBRARY_PATH

-Finally, you can run it:

-    /usr/local/swipl-git/bin/swipl

-_NOTE:_ if there is already an installed SWI (e.g., the one coming with a Linux distribution), running `swipl` will run the new installed system pointed by `SWI_HOME_DIR`.

 ## Customizing SWI-Prolog